Sultaneez

-Sultaniz or Sultanies Band (فرقة سلطانيز) were a musical band of Bahraini Iranians who published and performed folkloric songs of Irahistan (Laristan) in Achomi/Khodmooni/Lari Parsig (Bastaki dialect), and songs in Tehrani/Iranian Farsi (New Persian), Portuguese, and Arabic (Egyptian and Gulf Dialects).
+Sultaniz or Sultanies Band (فرقة سلطانيز) were a musical band of Bahraini Iranians who published and performed folkloric songs of Irahistan (Laristan) in Achomi/Khodmooni/Lari Parsig (Bastaki dialect),and songs in Tehrani/Iranian Farsi and Arabic (Egyptian and Gulf Dialects).
 This group is known in Bahrain as "Sultaniz/Sultanies group" (فرقة سلطانيز).
 The first album of this group was released in 1989 and the last album was released in 2003.
 The main singer of the group was "Ahmad Sultan".

 History

 The Band was formed in August 1985 in Tariq Sultan's engagement party in the Hilton hotel, Bahrain, they continued to gain in popularity by the people of Bahrain and south Iran up until their dissolution in January 2006.

 During their years of activity, Sultaneez performed on Bahrain television and music festivals, and have influenced the musicians of the new southern singers of Iran.
 It is because of this that Sultanies are remembered as one of the most influential bands of southern Iranian (Bandari) music.